jmsdnns/blag/content/history/wild-man-adams/index.md

 > "Tea must be universally renounced."<br>
 > – **John Adams**

 One of my favorite examples of Samuel's cancelling prowess is the way he started a trend of choosing coffee over tea.
 Cancelling tea, and anything else British, was so successful that it brought an already strained East India Company's colonial business to its knees.
 He would say anything to get people to stop drinking tea.
 He claimed several times that Britain got the tea from remote parts of China so it had weird bugs in it.
-He also liked to say _a cup of tea is paid for with a gallon of colonial blood_.
+He loved telling people _a cup of tea is paid for with a gallon of colonial blood_.
 He could say that because everyone knew about The Boston Massacre, after all.
 The amusing thing about this is that the US actually has favored coffee ever since.

 In 1773, Adams coordinated a refusal of tea across Boston, New York City, Philadelphia, and Charleston.
 The main event was, of course, the [Boston Tea Party](https://en.wikipedia.org/wiki/Boston_Tea_Party).
 All of the cities were able to force the tea back to England, but Boston was different.
 Samuel was from Boston and Governor Hutchinson was sick of his crap.
 Hutchinson would make sure the tea came into Boston and was sold.
-Samuel & 100 Sons of Liberty sneak aboard the three ships in Boston Harbor and throw 340+ chests of tea into the harbor.
+Soon after the ships were docked, Samuel & 100 Sons of Liberty sneaked aboard the three ships and made a ruckus as they threw 340+ chests of tea into the harbor.
 The East India Company was completely broke at the time, too!

-Hutchinson lost his job soon after that, replaced by General Thomas Gage.
+Hutchinson was a principled man.
+He gave Adams and the colonists a lot more leeway than anyone else would have.
+He was English, but he felt like he was part of the colonial community, not some external force.
+Adams created a situation where Hutchinson could've killed him while he was on those ships, but Hutchinson didn't do it.
+He lost his job soon after that, and was replaced by General Thomas Gage.

 ![Boston Tea Party, engraving in W. D. Cooper's The History of North America from 1789](BostonTeaParty.jpg)

+In 1774, [John Adams writes a letter to his wife](https://founders.archives.gov/documents/Adams/04-01-02-0087) and tells her about seeing some travellers who refused to drink tea unless it had been properly smuggled, to which the person running the establishment said "_we have renounced Tea in this place.
+I can't make tea, but He make you Coffee._" John concludes the letter saying he loves coffee and hopes to see Tea universally renounced.

 I love this part of his story so much.
-It shows how relentless he was and shows his extraordinary ability to shape history.
 I think about it every morning when I have a cup of coffee.

-In 1774, [John Adams writes a letter to his wife](https://founders.archives.gov/documents/Adams/04-01-02-0087) and tells her about seeing some travellers who refused to drink tea unless it had been properly smuggled, to which the person running the establishment said "_we have renounced Tea in this place.
-I can't make tea, but He make you Coffee._" John concludes the letter saying he loves coffee and hopes to see Tea universally renounced.
+If you can change people's behavior, you can change the world.
+You can't force them.
+You have to convince them.
+That's what Samuel did.

 I mentioned earlier that I could see Samuel & his crew singing Fugazi lyrics while tossing tea in Boston Harbor.
 I sing the same in this cover recording I did of Fugazi's Merchandise while teaching myself how to record music.
 I play drums, guitar, and sing _We owe you nothing!
 You have no control!_ from a basement in Brooklyn.